Michigan Stars FC

 Michigan Stars Football Club is an American professional soccer team based in the Metro Detroit area.
 The team currently competes in the National Independent Soccer Association (NISA).
 The Michigan Stars play their home games at the 5,000-capacity Barnabo Field in Michigan.

 History

 The club was established circa 1998 as Windsor Spartans FC in Windsor, Ontario, Canada.
 In 2012, the team moved to the Metro Detroit area in Michigan, and joined the National Premier Soccer League as FC Sparta Michigan for the 2013 season.
-In January 2014, the team was purchased by Dearborn Sports Enterprise (DSE) and rebranded Michigan Stars FC.
+In January 2014, the team was purchased by Dearborn Sports Enterprise (DSE) and rebranded as Michigan Stars FC.

 The team went on hiatus for the 2018 season, and during this time, George Juncaj purchased a 50% stake in the club.
 The team returned for the NPSL 2019 season and the 2019 NPSL Members Cup.
 In the beginning of September, Juncaj purchased the remaining 50% of the club and on September 21, 2019, Michigan Stars FC were announced as a National Independent Soccer Association expansion team that would take part in the Spring half of the league's 2019–20 season.
+Following the 2024 NISA season, the team has been inactive and in an unofficial period of hiatus.